 All products must to come properly packaged or packed in boxes or pallets with the appropriate protection for transportation and multiple cargo handling.

 All cargo will be opened, inspected and compared to the details listed on your commercial invoice.
 Discrepancies will cause delays and possible additional cost and fines.
-Please do not ship anything not declare on the Commercial Invoice/ Packing List.
+Please do not ship anything that is not declared on the Commercial Invoice/ Packing List.

 Wooden Packaging such as skids, crates, pallets etc. must have Certificate of Fumigation or authorize fumigation stamp on the wood.